noah-art3mis/judex/docs/TESTING.md

 3. **Fixtures**: Use pytest fixtures for common setup
 4. **Factories**: Use factory functions for test data generation

-This testing guide provides comprehensive coverage of the Lexicon testing strategy, enabling developers to write, run, and maintain high-quality tests for the system.
+This testing guide provides comprehensive coverage of the judex testing strategy, enabling developers to write, run, and maintain high-quality tests for the system.